June 22, Reading 2 – Hosea 11:12-14:9

 “For I will forgive their iniquity, and I will remember their sin no more.”

-Everything else in the world; people, structures, creation, ideas, thoughts – everything else is NOT GOD.
+Everything else; people, structures, creation, ideas, thoughts, spiritual entities – everything else is NOT GOD.

 * Gracious Father,